 Making it easy for them to say yes in three easy steps:

 (3) And finally, keep your request simple and short.
 Your request must be very honest and sincere.
-If there is any hint of dishonesty or lack of sincerity in your request, they will never deal with you again.
+If there’s any hint of dishonesty or lack of sincerity in your request, they’ll never deal with you again.

 4. Explain The Benefits